flowgrammable/flowsim/doc/ERRATA.md

 1. Write Action Safety

   Currently, flowsim will not stop you from creating potential unsafe action sets in a write instruction.
-The unsafe action will generate an exceptuion during simulation.
+The unsafe action will generate an exception during simulation.
 This will be addressed in a subsequent release.

 2. Metadata register